RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 #### Further releases
 The final prototype of the design will be completed by November 8th 2020 at the latest, being at the end of 2nd university trimester.

+#### Delivery Method
+Sections of work will be planned to be completed every 2 weeks in sprints.
+The content of these sections will be determined every fortnight on Monday and previous sprint will be reflected on.

 ### 5.2 Budget

 Present a budget for the project (table), and justify each budget item (one paragraph per item, one page overall).